2007 Colorado YWAM and New Life shootings: Aftermath

 After the New Life Church shooting, Assam later stated that "God guided me and protected me [and I] did not think for a minute to run away" when a reporter asked her if she had.

 On December 13, 2007, Murray's family issued a statement saying that it was "groping for answers" and issued an apology.

 The pastor of the church stated that Assam shot Murray before he entered 50 ft inside the building, after she encountered him in the hallway, and that Assam probably saved "over 100 lives."

 Following the shooting spree, Colorado Springs Police Department officers searched the church campus looking for suspicious devices.
 Colorado governor Bill Ritter ordered state authorities to help investigate.
 The FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives also came to the site to assist.

 It was not immediately known whether the shootings were related to an earlier Arvada missionary shooting, 70 mi away.
-However, prior to the second shooting, police were already conducting an investigation at Murray's home.
+Prior to the second shooting, police were already conducting an investigation at Murray's home.

 Police said the description of the gunman in the second shooting was similar to the first: a white male wearing a dark hat and dark jacket.